bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.foreach excutes a function for each item in an array. .map creates an entire new arrays and calls functions on items in the array.

 2. What is the difference between a function and a method?

+a method is a property while a function is sort of an object but can be created within or outside other objects.

 3. What is closure?
+closure allows use of a function to access variables from within.

 4. Describe the four rules of the 'this' keyword.

+Is the function called by new?
+Is the function called by call(), apply(), or bind()?
+Is the function called as a method, ie: obj.func()?
+Is the function called in the global scope?

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it allows inheritance from parent classes.

 ## Project Set up